 Making our communities safer, stronger and more vibrant for all residents

-The Toronto East Quadrant Local Immigration Partnership (TEQ LIP) in collaboration with local and regional partners has organized its 2nd Scarborough Community Safety Week taking place from September 22nd to 26th, 2014.
-The event aims to create opportunities for service providers and newcomer communities to work together in addressing safety issues and improving neighbourhood safety measures for Scarborough’s diverse immigrant resident groups through collaboration amongst service providers and other key stakeholders.
+From October 25th to 31st, 2015 the Toronto East Quadrant Local Immigration Partnership (TEQ LIP) in collaboration with local and regional partners has organized its 3rd annual Scarborough Community Safety Week.
+The event aimed to create more opportunities for service providers, newcomers and the community in Scarborough to work together in addressing safety issues and improving neighbourhood safety measures for Scarborough’s diverse immigrant resident groups through collaboration.

-- Newcomers are aware of different safety issues and are able to access service providers that can assist them with their safety concerns.
+- Newcomers are more aware of safety issues and are able to access service providers that can assist them with their safety concerns.

 - Stronger relationships among service providers and newcomers are developed, building on effective models of collaboration and community engagement.